CarlNord01/Distributed-Event-Scheduling-Application/README.md

 ---

 ## What We Will Implement:
-We will modify the event scheduling application to be distributed and fault tolerant.
+We will modify the event scheduling application to be scalable and fault tolerant.

 The languages we are going to use are:
 - JavaScript